HaniSource/components/components/layout-overview.md

 />
 @endblade

----

 ### Header-Sidebar Layout

 An application-style layout with a top header containing branding and primary actions, with a secondary sidebar for navigation.
 The header spans the full width above both the sidebar and main content.

-**Best for:**
-- Content platforms and marketplaces
-- Applications emphasizing branding and user actions
-- Multi-tenant applications
-- Portals and member areas

-**Key characteristics:**
-- Header takes visual priority
-- Branding and user actions are immediately visible
-- Sidebar serves as secondary navigation
-- Better for applications with fewer navigation sections

 #### Usage